PlutoNing/linux/Documentation/admin-guide/hw-vuln/tsx_async_abort.rst

 The victim of a malicious actor does not need to make use of TSX.
-Only the attacker needs to begin a TSX transaction and raise an asynchronous abort which in turn potentially leaks data stored in the buffers.
+Only the attacker needs to begin a TSX transaction and raise an asynchronous abort which in turn potenitally leaks data stored in the buffers.

-More detailed technical information is available in the TAA specific x86 architecture section: :ref:`Documentation/arch/x86/tsx_async_abort.rst <tsx_async_abort>`.
+More detailed technical information is available in the TAA specific x86 architecture section: :ref:`Documentation/x86/tsx_async_abort.rst <tsx_async_abort>`.

 Attack scenarios